LGN520/farreach-public/ae_instructions.md

 - **As our system does NOT have things like "Hello World", we take the experiment on impact of key popularity changes, which has relatively short running time, as the getting started instructions.**
 	- There are 12 numbers in total, each of which requires around 5-10 minutes.
-	- You can refer the guides in [Script Usage](#42-script-usage) to reduce some methods and workloads to save time.
+	- You can reduce some methods and workloads to save time as guided later.

 <!--
 ### 4.1 Code Compilation to Disable Server Rotation